malasie/malasie/README.md

 </br>
 <h2> What am I working on now? </h2>
-<p> I'm mostly working with Python and R right now. </br>
+<p> I'm mostly working with Python but I'm trying out many other languages and tools as well. </br>
 I'm studying about machine learning as well and trying to make use of it in my futrure projects. </br>
-In my free time I'm trying to improve my knowledge and skills in data science and programming languages I've been learning before. </p>
+In my free time I'm trying to improve my knowledge and skills in data science, ML and programming languages in general. </p>
  </br>

 <h2> My intrests </h2>
 <p> My free time I usually spend listening to music.
 I like to draw and trying diffrent creative things as well. </br>
-I believe that being open to learning and trying new hobbies help as improve.
+I believe that being open to learning and trying new hobbies help as improve as a person.
 All gained knowleage and skills can be found usefull. </br>
 That's why I love trying out new things a lot. </br>
 I love learning new languages (lately I've been learning mostly programming ones though :joy:). </br>
 One thing I'm curious about lately is game development and would like to see and learn the process of creating computer games. </p>